apache/beam/website/www/site/content/en/documentation/transforms/python/elementwise/mltransform.md

 ### Example 1

 This example creates a pipeline that uses `MLTransform` to scale data between 0 and 1.
-The example takes a list of ints and converts them into the range of 0 to 1 using the transform `ScaleTo01`.
+The example takes a list of integers and converts them into the range of 0 to 1 using the transform `ScaleTo01`.

 {{< highlight language="py" file="sdks/python/apache_beam/examples/snippets/transforms/elementwise/mltransform.py"
   class="notebook-skip" >}}